tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 #### Custom Operator definitions

-FIXME
-Custom operators allow legacy operators written before the query language.
-As the query langauge and deprecated yaml format share the same DAG model and pipeline formats, they are interoperable at runtime and are backwards compatible:
+Custom operators allow definition, configuration and usage of legacy operators, that have been around before tremor supported the query language.
+As the query language and deprecated yaml format share the same DAG model and pipeline formats, they are interoperable at runtime and are backwards compatible:

 Operator definition grammar: